GammaGames/StorySync/README.md

 2. I filter out any stories that aren't immediate children of the post.
 Because of this, Prompt Me responses are not collected
 3. If there is a delay and the comment goes past the count before the delay is over, the story will not be synced
 4. I filter out stickied comments, because those are usually mod actions
-5. I try to pull out titles and sub-titles (for serials)

 Want to make the process automatic?
 Add this to your `/etc/crontab` file!